 Students also feature regularly in other media; some examples include the touring theatre production of Romeo and Juliet, musical theatre productions of Joseph and his Technicolour Dreamcoat, Chitty Chitty Bang Bang, the Michael Jackson Story, and thousands of TV adverts and live television programmes.

 Mark Jermin students are also regularly cast in high profile films, these have included: Love Actually, About a Boy, Four Feathers, Mr Nice, the Big I Am, Angus Thongs and Perfect Snogging and more recently featured roles in Hunky Dory, Submarine and The Iron Lady.

 The success and reputation of the agency is now so well recognised within the industry, Mark Jermin Management now represents adults as well as young people and often the first choice for casting among the top UK casting directors and producers.

 Today the agency is responsible for placing more than 400 performers each week across a variety of roles in the broadcast and stage media.
 Mark runs regular workshops on behalf of casting directors and when required he personally casts young and adult performers in key roles for tv, radio, film and stage companies.

 20 Years 'The Story So Far'

-Last year was Mark’s 20th year of teaching children and youngsters in performing arts and he marked this with a celebratory concert held in The Grand Theatre, Swansea in June 2012.
+2012 marked a very special occasion, Mark’s 20th year of teaching children and youngsters in performing arts and he marked this with a celebratory concert held in The Grand Theatre, Swansea in June 2012.
 Mark produced and directed the concert named ‘The Story So Far’ which was a celebration of the school and its success.
 With over 800 students performing together and some key past students whom Mark has helped shape and guide in their careers, this was an exciting, star-studded occasion.